 Collaborate with other art forms

-For an event with a difference, why not consider joining up with a group that practices another art form, such as drawing, painting, dancing or knitting?
+For an event with a difference, why not consider joining up with a group that practices another art form, such as drawing, painting or dancing?
 You could work together to create an event that really enthuses your local community, and which will bring a new element to your music making.
-Read our guidance on collaborating with other groups, and see some of our suggestions for multi-arts events.
+See below for some of our suggestions for multi-arts events.